MinecraftForge/Documentation/docs/resources/server/loottables.md

 ### Multiple Items on Smelting

-When using the `SmeltItemFunction`, a smelted recipe will now return the actual number of items from the result instead of a single smelted item (e.g. if a smelting recipe returns 3 items and there are 3 drops, then the result would be 9 items instead of 3).
+When using the `SmeltItemFunction`, a smelted recipe will now return the actual number of items from the result instead of a single smelted item (e.g. if a smelting recipe returns 3 items and there are 3 drops, then the result would be 9 smelted items instead of 3).

 ### Loot Table Id Condition